OptimalSlope/manual/_pages/Data Suitability/7-data.md

 The quality of simuation results are highly correlated to the provided 3D stratigraphy or section data.
 Ensuring that used models are both topologically and geometrically consistant and correct allows to make more accurate estimations during the simulation.

+### Exporting DXF from Leapfrog

+**DXF Export Recommendation**

+When exporting 3D meshes or model surfaces from Leapfrog, always use Polyfaces by selecting
+***"DXF Polyface Files (11/12 [AC1009]) (.dxf)"***.

+This option exports geometry as a connected polyface mesh, preserving mesh connectivity and providing the most reliable results for downstream processing and cross-section generation.
+Using polyfaces minimises the need for post-processing and is the recommended export method.

+**Note on Using 3D Faces**

+DXF files exported using 3D Faces via ***"DXF Files (11/12 [AC1009]) (.dxf)"*** are currently supported.
+However, this export method represents geometry as individual, unconnected faces, which requires additional processing before the data can be reliably used for cross-section generation.

+Due to additional processing overhead, cleaner geometry, exporting DXF files as Polyfaces is strongly recommended whenever possible.

 ### Stratighraphy Preparation
 ---